-- A graduate degree in land use planning or a related field such as geography or environmental science; and at least five years' experience in the land use planning field, with demonstrable responsible planning experience with local government, or an equivalent combination of education and experience. - Experience with relevant legislation and policies applicable to planning. - Experience with planning theory and best practices, particularly as they apply to rural community planning. - Possession and maintenance of a Class 5 BC Drivers' License.
+- A graduate degree in land use planning or a related field such as geography or environmental science; and at least five years' experience in the land use planning field, with demonstrable responsible planning experience with local government, or an equivalent combination of education and experience. - Experience with relevant legislation and policies applicable to planning. - Experience with planning theory and best practices, particularly as they apply to rural community planning. - Possession and maintenance of a valid drivers' license.